-When the leading edge of the incoming tide forms a wave/ waves of water that travel up a river or a narrow bay against the direction of the river or bay’s current, it is called as a tidal bore.
-The Indian rivers like the Ganges, Brahmaputra, Indus, etc exhibits tidal bores.
+When the leading edge of the incoming tide forms a wave/ waves of water that travel up a river or a narrow bay against the direction of the river or bay’s current, it is called a tidal bore.
+The Indian rivers like the Ganges, Brahmaputra, Indus, etc. exhibit tidal bores.

 Effects of tides